 So, I played around with the pieces and settled on a modified cross design.

 Once we finalized where each wood block would go, we used construction adhesive to secure each piece in place.

 Let it dry overnight and you’ve got a custom piece of art for your home.

 Because of the size and materials used, we hung it across two studs and it’s gorgeous!
-Just look!

-By combining the natural wood and black pieces along with the charred wood, it creates a beautiful variegated effect.
+Since we combined the natural wood and black pieces along with the charred wood, it creates a beautiful variegated effect.

 We have a beautiful accent piece that also diffuses sound and is super cool!

 This DIY project was so much fun and spawned a few more wood wall art pieces.